atikahhrn/SQL-Projects/README.md

 # SQL-Projects
-Projects I did in Datacamp related to SQL
+A collection of SQL Projects I did in Datacamp.